 With scores of commercial baits on the market, how do you pick the best one?
 From decades of experience, we’ve identified these five characteristics to rate the quality of the baits you try.

 A measure of how quickly a bait attracts a catfish to bite, if at all.
-This is the most important quality by which commercial baits can be rated and the reason we buy catfish baits in the first place.
+This is probably the most important quality by which commercial baits can be rated and the reason we buy catfish baits in the first place.
 If a bait does not rate high in cat appeal, it is useless to the angler.

-A measure of the bait’s propensity to stay on the hook, especially when casting.
+A measure of the catfish bait’s propensity to stay on the hook, especially when casting.
 If the bait falls off or melts off the hook too quickly, the catfish angler’s catch rate is likely to drop.
 The best catfish baits cling to the hook, or to a catfish worm in the case of dip baits, even when the angler has made several casts.
 The last thing you want is to lose your bait before you've caught anything.

 Whether or not a bait produces an odor objectionable to the angler; the intensity of that odor.
 The stinkbait bouquet if you like.
 Despite popular misconceptions, catfish fans do not enjoy smelling like entrails and old socks.
 And stinkbaits don’t necessarily have to be objectionable to human senses in order to attract catfish.

 Some baits stick like glue to human skin, rods, reels, boat seats, etc., creating an excessively messy situation.
 That can be troublesome, especially on nights when the angler is slapping pesky mosquitoes.
 The best catfish baits aren’t too messy to handle and won't leave you with sticky, stinking reminders of your catfishing trip on your clothes and gear.

 The price of a bait.
 Current markets usually fall within these ranges: inexpensive (up to $0.50 per ounce), moderately expensive ($0.51-$0.99 per ounce) or expensive ($1 and up per ounce).
 Catfish anglers should also take into account the cost of peripheral equipment (catfish worms, specialty hooks, etc.) that is required to fish a catfish bait.